 Washington University / St. Louis Children's Hospital

 St. Louis, MO USA

-Prior to assuming his current role as Director of Pediatric Cardiology at Washington University in St. Louis, Dr. Van hare has been a practicing academic pediatric electrophysiologist at the University of California San Francisco, Case Western Reserve University and Stanford University.
-He is a past-president of the Pediatric and Congenital Electrophysiology Society, and is currently Treasurer and Secretary of the Heart Rhythm Society.
+Prior to assuming his current role as Professor of Pediatrics (Cardiology) at Washington University in St. Louis, Dr. Van Hare has been a practicing academic pediatric electrophysiologist at the University of California San Francisco, Case Western Reserve University and Stanford University.
+He is a past-president of the Pediatric and Congenital Electrophysiology Society, as well as a Past President of the Heart Rhythm Society.
 He was previously the principal investigator for a 5 year NIH-funded multi-center clinical study of catheter ablation in children entitled “Prospective Assessment after Pediatric Cardiac Ablation.”
 He has previously served on the question-writing committee for the IBHRE Pacing Examination for Physicians.
-He currently serves as the pediatric chair for the IBHRE Cardiac Electrophysiology Examination for Physicians, the first examination to offer board certification to pediatric electrophysiologists.
+He currently serves as the pediatric chair for the IBHRE Physician Electrophysiology Test Writing Committee, the first examination to offer board certification to pediatric electrophysiologists.

 Tracy Lofty, MSA, CAE